functioning-bot/swimmer-segmentation-pose-estimation/README.md

 ## Sample Results

+- The project inputs and outputs are provided in pdf as link which redirects to entire project
 - Segmentation accuracy was around 90%
 - Pose estimation accuracy was approximately 20%, limited by swimmer orientation and water interference